LaravelDaily/course-react-parking/docs/Lesson 10 - Login page.md

 />
 ```

-This time we bind value to `checked` attribute and checkbox will be marked as checked if `remember` variable evaluates to true.
+This time we bind the value to the `checked` attribute and the checkbox will be marked as checked if the `remember` variable evaluates to true.

-When updating state value using `setRemember` function, it can accept setter function with `previous` value as an argument, then we just invert boolean value using `!previous`.
+When updating the state value using the `setRemember` function, it can accept the setter function with a `previous` value as an argument, then we just invert the boolean value using `!previous`.

 ```jsx
 onChange={ () => setRemember((previous) => !previous) }